joe-elliott/cert-exporter/docs/examples/custom-secrets/README.md

 ## Secret Creation

 On [line 27 of the deployment file](https://github.com/joe-elliott/cert-exporter/blob/master/docs/examples/custom-secrets/deployment.yaml#L27) you will see the additional options passed to the cert exporter that allows for monitoring certificates based on labels.
-In order for your certs to be monitored, the certificate keys all need to end in `*.crt` (unless you override that option with --secrets-data-glob).
 The [example secret](https://github.com/joe-elliott/cert-exporter/blob/master/docs/examples/custom-secrets/secret.yaml) is configured to be monitored by prometheus.

 **NOTE:  The label only has to have a matching key.
 Any value supplied will work!**